gordonturner/style-guides/REST Style Guide.md

 - Used to modify and update an existing resource:
 ```
-POST /accounts/<EXISTING ACCOUNT> HTTP/1.1
+POST /accounts/{EXISTING ACCOUNT} HTTP/1.1
 ```

 - NOTE: that the following is an error:
 ```
-POST /accounts/<NEW ACCOUNT> HTTP/1.1
+POST /accounts/{NEW ACCOUNT} HTTP/1.1
 ```

 - If the URL is not yet created, you should not be using POST to create it while specifying the name.
-- This should result in a 'resource not found' error because <NEW ACCOUNT> does not exist yet.
+- This should result in a 'resource not found' error because {NEW ACCOUNT} does not exist yet.
-- You should PUT the <NEW ACCOUNT> resource on the server first.
+- You should PUT the {NEW ACCOUNT} resource on the server first.

 - You could though do something like this to create a resources using POST:
 ```